John-Otago/Otago-Encyclopaedia-of-Gender-and-Media-Studies/README.md

 It is updated annually to reflect the changes in the views and interests of different student cohorts on gender and media issues.

-The 2021 edition will be released in Sep/Oct 2021.
+The first edition has been released in Oct 2021.